Let's take advantage of opportunities climate change presents - Dr Adutwum

 Some of the questions being discussed are: How are you using education to prepare children and young people for the challenge of climate change and what are the major threats to education posed by the climate crises in your context and how are you working to mitigate these?

-Dr. Adutwum announced that Ghana had put in place measures to inculcate climate change issues into the nation's education so that students could understand the issue and know how to position themselves as they move forward in life.
+Dr Adutwum announced that Ghana had put in place measures to inculcate climate change issue into the nation's education so that students could understand the issue and know how to position themselves as they move forward in life.

 He pledged the government's support for any institution ready to give a helping hand to get the best education and suggested solutions to climate change issues in the country and the rest of the world.